asrajeh/wtrans/README.md

 This region displays the speakers list and a plus button to add more speakers and pen icon to change the speaker’s name.

 ## 3. Getting Started
-**3.1** Audio File is already uploaded in the code (for future work it’s better if we can upload it while using the app).
+**3.1** Audio File is already uploaded for trying and testing the app, the click on "Upload an audio" on the upper right corner to upload your audio file and start transcription.
+Your audio file extension must be .wav.

 **3.2** Open Transcript File (Future work).